Melbourne & Olympic Parks is home to a number of the city's professional sporting clubs

 Now, with AAMI Park becoming the home for football and the rugby codes, Melbourne & Olympic Parks has become the world sporting capital's fulcrum for sport.

 In conjunction with AAMI Park, the Gosch's Paddock training fields have been upgraded to service Melbourne Football Club, Melbourne Storm and Melbourne Victory.
 Meanwhile Collingwood Football Club enjoy the new Olympic Park Oval and their high performance Holden Centre facility.
-And court sports are represented at Hisense Arena with the beloved Melbourne Vixens and Melbourne United.
+And court sports are represented at Melbourne Arena with the beloved Melbourne Vixens, Collingwood Magpies Netball and Melbourne United.

 The precinct is blessed with professionally maintained training fields available for public use.